 Tailoring Your Strategy to Your Company’s Needs

 The phrase “one size fits all” seems less and less applicable in today’s day and age.
 You won’t find any infallible approaches that apply to everyone’s market communications strategies.
-Every business has its own goals, needs, and resources, so each one needs its own plan.
+Every business has its own corporate perks package, goals, needs, and resources, so each one needs its own plan.
 Now that you know what a marketing communications strategy is and how it works, you can make one with the characteristics that are right for your company.

 Stay Within Your Budget